ckamps/2232-defiance/content/05-garage.md

 type: minimal
 ---

-The fully finished, south-facing, oversized 3-car+ garage is tucked into the bluff to minimize it's visual impact on the site.
+At 48' wide x 30' deep, the fully finished garage provides space for at least three vehicles.
+Three separate garage doors help provide character.
+The garage is tucked into the bluff to minimize it's visual impact on the site.
 West- and south-facing shingle clad roof gables make the generously sized garage appear to be a natural extension of the main home.

 The fully enclosed breezeway provides sheltered access to the main level.

 A hide away retractable metal ladder provides easy access to the large upper level storage attic.
 A great place to store infrequently used items.

-## Floor Plan

-Oversize 48' wide x 30' deep 3-car+ garage with 3 separate garage doors.

 {{< image src="img/plans/plans-garage.png" wrapper="col mx-auto" class="rounded" >}}